w3c/rqtf/Gaming_GAP_analysis.md

 #### FAST
 The [Framework for Accessible Specifications of Technologies](https://w3c.github.io/fast/#checklist) is ongoing work within W3C that attempts to identify user needs and the adaptations that may be needed to make those needs accessible.
 There is an accompanying checklist to help developers identify where their standards may fail accessibility-wise.

+#### Making Content Usable for People with Cognitive and Learning Disabilities
+The document [Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/#background) covers user requirements for people with cognitive and learning disabilities as well as relevent design patterns, a set of use cases and personas and advice on user testing with this audience.
+It covers a diverse audience but is not pan-disability.
+Intentional friction is not relevent to this document.

 ### Digital Accessibility Framework
 The [Digital Accessibility Framework](https://accessiblecommunity.org/daf) extends the idea of FAST to all digital technologies and attempts to create a comprehensive mapping of user needs to ways to address those needs through a diverse range of methods and modalities.
 A stated aim is to be futureproof and the framework therefore covers a far wider set of user experiences than are currently found in gaming or expected in the near future (such as smell and taste).